Bartlesville Radio » News » Thousands Stand with Tulsa Police, Honor Sgt. Johnson

 The Bartlesville Police Department like many agencies across the State of Oklahoma headed to Tulsa on Thursday to pay respects to a Tulsa police officer that lost his life during a routine traffic stop over a week ago.

-The audio feature of this story can be found here.
+The audio feature for this story can be found here.

 45-year-old Sgt.
-Craig Vincent Johnson with the Tulsa Police Department was shot and killed on Tuesday, June 30th and rookie Officer Aurash Zarkeshan is recovering in a Tulsa hospital after being critically shot four times.
+Craig Vincent Johnson with the Tulsa Police Department was shot and killed on Tuesday, June 30th, and rookie Officer Aurash Zarkeshan is recovering in a Tulsa hospital after being critically shot four times.
 A funeral service was held for Sgt.
-Johnson at 1:00 p.m. at Victory Christian Church which sits across from the campus of Oral Roberts University.
+Johnson at 1:00 p.m. at Victory Christian Church, which sits across from the campus of Oral Roberts University.

 Wendell Franklin, Tulsa's Chief of Police, said he always carries some symbol of his faith on his uniform.
 For the past several years, Chief Franklin has been carrying a laminated card on his person with Romans 8:38-39 transcribed on it, which reads: "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation will be able to separate us from the love of God that is in Christ Jesus our Lord."